 Value weighted index disadvantages and biases

 The advantage of value weighted stock indices is that companies and industries are represented according to their market capitalization, which is a good (though not perfect) indicator of importance in the economy and in the stock market.
 The downside is that this method sometimes favors the biggest companies too much.
 Companies in some industries (like energy or financial services) typically have big market capitalization and may therefore dominate the index.
 As a result, replicating a value weighted stock index can lead to insufficient diversification.

-For example, when a fund’s limit on a single stock position is 10% and a particular banking stock represents 15% of the index, the fund manager can’t replicate the index and is forced to have a relative bearish exposure on this particular stock, even when he is bullish and likes the company’s fundamentals.
-This is not only an emerging market specific problem – in Austria for example, the biggest constituent of the ATX stock index is Erste Bank with more than 20% share.
+For example, when a fund's limit on a single stock position is 10% and a particular banking stock represents 15% of the index, the fund manager can't replicate the index and is forced to have a relative bearish exposure on this particular stock, even when he is bullish and likes the company's fundamentals.

 In order to prevent one or two large cap stocks from dominating the index, the calculation methodology for some value weighted indices includes the maximum limit for single stock's share in the index (e.g. it is 10% for the German DAX).

 Free float adjusted value weighted indices

 Very often, market capitalization weighted indices are also adjusted for free float (the portion of company's shares actually available for trading).

 For example, a company may have large market capitalization, but 98% of its shares are closely held by a big investor (e.g. a parent company) and therefore only 2% of the company's shares (= free float) are available to investors on the stock market.

 Compare this to another company, whose market capitalization is half the first company's market cap, but all its shares are held by portfolio investors and regularly traded on the stock market (free float is 100%).
 Which one of the two stocks is more representative of the stock market situation and sentiment?